This is a Story

 As I said, those two events opened a door for me to start writing reviews of old Dragon Magazines as microblogs.
 It was fun, filled with screenshots, and cheeky comments.
 I think I scratch a nostalgia itch for myself and my friends and got the most engagement out of anything I had ever posted to the internet (don’t you people like art?).

 Time for me to start posting anew.
 Time for me to write long form musings centered on the Voyages of the Princess Ark that meander into the related and unrelated thoughts that the articles trigger in my brain.
 Time get these thoughts out of my head on the regular once again.
-Time to get the reps in every week.

 My grandma always told me, “Keith.
 We are Kennedy Democrats!”
 It’s a loaded phrase filled with family history I might go into one day, but leads me to my favorite quote, which I will leave you with.